xavibenjamin/theboldreport.net/_posts/2016-10-04-2016s-subscription-drive-winners.markdown

 custom_type: post
 tags: [From the Editor, Site News]
 date: 2016-10-04 12:33
+subtitle: The first annual subscription drive on <em>The Bold Report</em> has come to an end.
+Here is what happened.
 ---
-The first annual subscription drive on *The Bold Report* has come to an end.
-Here is what happened.

 What an awesome week.
 I published the anniversary post last Monday, and we had quite a few new people visit the site and subscribe.
 Thank you!
 We've got some great stuff publishing soon.

 ## The Winners